In this article:

 - A resident owner-occupier who owns either the leasehold or freehold of all or part of the property

 - A resident who lives in the property and who is a licensee.
 This means that they are not a tenant, but have permission to stay there

 - Any resident living in the property, for example, a squatter

 - An owner of the property where no one is resident.

-The person highest in the tree is liable to pay council tax, it there is more than one, they are jointly responsible.
+The person highest in the list is liable to pay council tax, if there is more than one, they are jointly responsible.